sam-truscott/tinker-kernel/README.md

 Loading
 =======

-You can place user-code in tinker.c for now but eventually there'll be a bootstrap that contains the hybridkernel and the required user-services to startup.
-The bootstrap will place the kernel and services into memory, load the kernel and then start the user-services (much like init).
+Eventually there'll be a bootstrap that contains the hybrid kernel and the required user-services to startup.
+The bootstrap will place the kerneland services into memory, load the kernel and then start the user-services (much like init).

  bootstrap
   - kernel >\